 Serena is also the founder of Summits in Solidarity—a hiking initiative for racial justice—as well as an active member of the New Hampshire Hostel Network.

 Notch Hostel employee Philip Carcia, also known as Finding Philip, has worked here since 2018 in a variety of roles, from media creation and marketing to guest services and hostel management.
 Phil is a Worcester, MA native and is the current record holder for the Single Year Grid and the White Mountains Trace, two of the most iconic hiking challenges in our region.
-He is also co-founder of Summits in Solidarity along with Serena Ryan.

 Delilah Jones is a Swiss Mountain Dog from Vermont who joined the Notch Hostel as our mascot in 2016.
 She enjoys hiking, eating treats, and prowling around the backyard rooting up buried tennis balls.
-She also serves as one of our NotchWear models and sports a different color Notch bandana every day of the week.
+She also serves as one of our NotchWear models and sports a different Notch bandana every day of the week.